A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: A New Relaxation

-Next we generated 1,000 feasible instances of (\ref{equ:origqp}) for each of the dimension pairs $(n,m) \in \{ (2,2), (4,2), (8,2) \}$, and we specifically excluded instances that were already solved by \Shor.
-Note that, for this set of experiments, the number of constraints is kept constant at $m=2$.
-In particular, to generate each instance, we followed the method of \cite{Burer.Anstreicher.2013}; see section 5.3 of that paper and the discussion therein.
-The idea is to first generate and solve globally an instance of (\ref{equ:origqp}) with $m=1$ and then to add a second ball constraint, which cuts off the optimal solution just calculated.
+To verify Theorem \ref{the:main} empirically, we generated 1,000 feasible instances of (\ref{equ:origqp}) for each of the dimension pairs $(n,m) \in \{ (2,2), (4,2), ({ 6},2) \}$ following the method of \cite{Burer.Anstreicher.2013}; see section 5.3 of that paper and the discussion therein.
+The idea is to first generate and optimize globally an instance of (\ref{equ:origqp}) with $m=1$ and then to add a second ball constraint, which cuts off the optimal solution just calculated.
 The resulting problem is likely to possess multiple good candidates for optimal solutions, thus ostensibly making it a more challenging instance of (\ref{equ:origqp}).
-We call these the {\em Martinez instances\/} following the terminology introduced in \cite{Burer.Anstreicher.2013}.
+We call these the {\em Martinez instances\/} following the terminology in \cite{Burer.Anstreicher.2013}.

+{ Among the total 3,000 instances generated, we specifically excluded ones that were already solved by \Shor.
+This was done in order to eliminate the ``easiest'' instances, i.e., the ones that can already be handled by the simplest relaxation.
+In fact, for random instances such as the ones described, the percentage of instances already solved by Shor increases empirically as $n$ grows.
+Hence, limiting the experiments to the (relatively small) subset of instances that are not solved by Shor allows a more focused comparison of the performance of \Kron~and \Us.}